Being multi-passionate or a multipotentialite is having many interests and creative pursuits that can support you in business for yourself.

 Among the many quotes in the article:

 Emma Watson was asked if she would consider a profession outside of acting.
-She replied:

 “The difficulty for me is that I’m interested in so many different things.